Ted Lindsay: Retirement and legacy

 The Red Wings did not have enough room on their roster to protect Lindsay in the 1965 interleague draft.
 He wished to retire as a Red Wing, and he and Abel planned to have him hide on the retired list for the 1965–66 season in anticipation of having him return for a "Last Hurrah" season the next year.
-However, when Maple Leafs owner Stafford Smythe got wind of this gambit, he pressured the league into vetoing it, forcing Lindsay to stay retired.
+However, when Maple Leafs owner C. Stafford Smythe got wind of this gambit, he pressured the league into vetoing it, forcing Lindsay to stay retired.

 In his 1,068 career regular season games, Lindsay scored 379 goals and had 472 assists for 851 points.
 He played 133 playoff games in addition and recorded 47 goals and 96 points.
-He was voted to the first All Star team eight times and the second team on one occasion.
-In 1966 he was inducted into the Hockey Hall of Fame, but refused to attend the men-only ceremony, since he was not allowed to bring his wife and children.
+He was voted to the first All-Star team eight times and the second team on one occasion.
+In 1966 he was inducted into the Hockey Hall of Fame, but refused to attend the men-only ceremony since he was not allowed to bring his wife and children.
 The rules were changed the following year, allowing women to attend.
 On November 10, 1991, the Detroit Red Wings honored his contribution to the team by retiring his sweater No. 7.
 In 1998, he was ranked number 21 on The Hockey News list of the 100 Greatest Hockey Players.

 In 1972, NBC paid the NHL for the rights to broadcast games on national TV in the U.S. Lindsay was hired to do the color analysis, along with Tim Ryan, who did the play-by-play.
 Lindsay's rough features, the legacy of the many cuts and stitches he accumulated during his playing days, were visible whenever he appeared on camera.

 In 1977, Lindsay was named general manager of the Red Wings, who were struggling just to make the playoffs.
-Soon after taking over as general manager he appeared in television commercials promoting the slogan "Aggressive hockey is back in town".
+Soon after taking over as general manager, he appeared in television commercials promoting the slogan "Aggressive hockey is back in town".
 For his efforts, he was voted the NHL's executive of the year.
-A year later, the Red Wings made the playoffs for the first time in nine years, and won a playoff series for the first time in 12 years.
-Late in the 1979-80 season, he named himself head coach.
-He started out the 1980-81 season on the bench, but was forced out after a 3-14-3 start.
+A year later, the Red Wings made the playoffs for the first time in nine years and won a playoff series for the first time in 12 years.
+Late in the 1979–80 season, he named himself head coach.
+He started the 1980–81 season on the bench but was forced out after a 3-14-3 start.

 Lindsay was an "Honored Member" of the Detroit Red Wings Alumni Association, and was active in its efforts to raise money for children's charities in Metro Detroit.
 He attended the Special Olympics Sports Celebrities Festival in Toronto in December 2008.

 On October 18, 2008, the Red Wings commemorated Lindsay's career with an original statue commissioned by artist Omri Amrany, who also created the Gordie Howe statue, on the Joe Louis Arena concourse.